U.S. Power Grids Face Summer Strain, Warns Reliability Organization

-The North American Electric Reliability Corporation (NERC) issued a warning on Wednesday, indicating an increased risk of power supply shortages in the U.S. Southwest, Texas, parts of the Midwest, and New England during peak demand periods this summer.
+The North American Electric Reliability Corporation (NERC) issued a warning on Wednesday, indicating an increased risk of power supply shortages in the U.S. Southwest, Texas, parts of the Midwest, and during peak demand periods this summer.
 The organization cited a combination of factors including rising electricity consumption, supply constraints, and changing energy landscapes.

 According to NERC, factors such as extreme heat, the proliferation of data centers, heightened manufacturing activity, and the growing presence of electric vehicles are driving up power demand forecasts for the summer months.
 Concurrently, predictions of decreased wind power and diminishing coal-fired generation are expected to strain supply in certain regions.